grahameger/Euchre/README.md

 # Euchre
-- IN PROGRESS: REST API for a Euchre Game.
-Written in C++
-- TODO: JavaScript front end for a web based, multiplayer Euchre game.

 **Project Goals**
  - Write a complete multiplayer web game backend using C++ from the ground up, only using the STL, no libraries.